Côtes-d'Armor: Demographics

 The inhabitants of the department are known in French as Costarmoricains.

 Politics

 Côtes-d'Armor's long tradition of anti-clericalism, especially in the interior around Guingamp (a former Communist stronghold), has often led to the department's being seen as an area of left-wing exceptionalism in a region that historically was otherwise strongly Catholic and right-wing.
 The current president of the departmental council, Christian Coail, is a member of the Socialist Party.

 Current National Assembly Representatives

 Culture

-The western part of the département is part of the traditionally Breton-speaking "Lower Brittany" (Breizh-Izel in Breton).
+The western part of the department is part of the traditionally Breton-speaking "Lower Brittany" (Breizh-Izel in Breton).
 The boundary runs from Plouha to Mûr-de-Bretagne.
 The Breton language has become an intense issue in many parts of Brittany, and many Breton-speakers advocate for bilingual schools.
 Gallo is also spoken in the east and is offered as a language in the schools and on the baccalaureat exams.